Meta Platforms: UReputation

-In 2020, the company UReputation, which had been involved in several cases concerning the management of digital armies, filed a lawsuit against Facebook, accusing it of unlawfully transmitting personal data to third parties.
+In 2020, UReputation, a communication agency involved in several influence operations, filed a lawsuit against Facebook, accusing it of unlawfully transmitting personal data to third parties.
 Legal actions were initiated in Tunisia, France, and the United States.
 In 2025, the United States District court for the Northern District of Georgia approved a discovery procedure, allowing UReputation to access documents and evidence held by Meta.